 For a throw-size quilt (about 56″ x 72″ + a border) I figure I need 64 blocks.
 But maybe I’ll get carried away and my quilt will be bigger. 🙂

-Here’s how it’s looking on my design wall so far.
+Here’s how my Christmas tree quilt block pattern is looking on my design wall so far.
 I am totally smitten!
 I know this quilt is not going to get finished this year (I still have quilty gifts to bind!) but maybe I can get all my blocks pieced this year and then all I have to do is assemble the blocks quickly and get it quilted in time to use next year.

 Enjoy!
-And if you make anything with this tutorial, tag it #holidaypatchworkforest on Instagram, or send me a link or a picture.
+And if you make anything with this Christmas tree quilt block tutorial, tag it #holidaypatchworkforest on Instagram, or send me a link or a picture.
 I love seeing all the variations.
 And if you’re like me with lots of other Christmas gift sewing still to do, feel free to Pin this post for next year!